HomeBlogs

 3. Employee Engagement

-Employee engagement measures how emotionally invested people are in their work and the organization.
-Engaged employees are more likely to go the extra mile, contribute ideas, and stay with the company longer.
+Employee engagement is one of the most powerful employee insights.
+It measures how emotionally invested people are in their work and in the organization.
+Highly engaged employees are more likely to go the extra mile, contribute ideas, and stay with the company longer.

 For example, if a team consistently misses deadlines and seems disconnected during meetings, it could signal a drop in engagement.
 Introducing regular one-on-ones, recognizing wins, or involving employees in decision-making can help rebuild trust and ownership.